fedora-python/portingguide/source/exceptions.rst

 It was the base class for built-in exceptions, and it proved to be an unnecessary link in almost any exception's inheritance chain.

-The reccommended fixer will replace all uses of ``StandardError`` with ``Exception``.
+The recommended fixer will replace all uses of ``StandardError`` with ``Exception``.
 Review the result to check if this is correct: for example, code might rely on the name of an exception class, or on exceptions not derived from